A-Hebbes/blog2/README.md

 Key aspects of the agile methodology used:

-- User Stories: These stories were established at the outset of teh project to guide the development process.
+- User Stories: These stories were established at the outset of the project to guide the development process.
 - Kanban Board: This was used to visualise the project workflow and track progress.
 - Continuous commits: I regularly commited the code to GitHub to keep a track of progress and ensure up to date code.